Urawa Reds reach Asian Champions League final after shootout | Technology

 Urawa Reds reach Asian Champions League final after shootout

-Urawa then had most of the chances but could not find a way past Lee Bum-soo in the Jeonbuk goal as Kasper Junker hit the post in the final seconds of normal time.
+Urawa then had most of the chances but could not find a way past Lee Bum-soo in the Jeonbuk goal as Kasper Junker hit the post in the final seconds of regular time.

 - Country: